JaySLee/covid/README.md

   - Interestingly (and probably verifiable through LCPS), (hard) lockdowns appear to occur when non-ICU hospital bed occupancy is ~1750 and/or ICU bed occupancy is about 500.
   - Significant ease of lockdowns seems to occur when non-ICU bed occupancy decreases to 500.
   - [122821:] **Based on this pattern and assuming the occupancy trends continue, we can expect ease of current lockdown (at the earliest) near the end of January 2022.**
     + Note that the announcement of a lockdown (or its removal) occurs a few days prior to the actual lockdown.
-Still, the observed intersections may not be entirely coincidental since one can assume policy is partly based on predictive models.
+Still, the observed intersections is likely not be coincidental since one can assume policy is partly based on predictive models.

 * Source: [LCPS](https://lcps.nu/wp-content/uploads/covid-19-datafeed.csv) _(releases data daily between 1pm-2pm CET)_ and [Wikipedia](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_the_Netherlands) for lockdown moments